 This type of machine can only dry the batch of workpieces that are loaded in them from time to time.

 9. Do media play any role in the operation of vibratory dryer machines?

 For vibratory dryer machines that use special types of media to dry up wet workpieces, the absence of the media makes drying impossible.

-The wet workpiece would in such a situation just be rolling in the processing chamber with nothing to show for it.
+The wet workpieces would in such a situation just be rolling in the processing chamber without something to dry them.

-10. What parts are dried in vibratory dryer machine vs what parts are dried in centrifugal spin dryer machine?
+10. What parts are dried in a vibratory dryer machine vs what parts are dried in a centrifugal spin dryer machine?

 Because of the force with which centrifugal spin dryers dry workpieces, they aren’t so suitable with fragile workpieces.

 Vibratory dryer machines, on the other hand, make use of soft media to dry parts.

 This makes them suitable for both fragile and non-fragile workpieces.

 11. What is the difference between a vibratory dryer and a centrifugal spin dryer?